-Submitting a PWLB Certainty Rate return
+Submitting a PWLB DELTA Return

 - 18. Each local authority that wishes to borrow from the PWLB must submit a high-level description of their capital spending and financing plans (whether it is financed through PWLB borrowing or another source) for the following three years (meaning any capital spending and financing for the whole current financial year and subsequent two financial years), including their expected use of the PWLB.
 Local authorities will be able to revise these plans in-year as required. - 19.
-Plans will be submitted in a Certainty Rate return through DELTA, an online data collection system run by MHCLG.
-These returns are reviewed by HM Treasury and MHCLG to provide assurances that an authority's capital programme is compliant with PWLB lending policy.
-A sample of the return is attached in Annex B. Local authorities will be asked to provide:

-- a. the amount of planned new long-term (more than one year) borrowing - b. the amount of planned capital expenditure that will be financed by borrowing - c. further information about the planned capital expenditure (whether financed through borrowing or other sources) - i. how much they plan to spend in each year in each of a set of categories which have been developed through consultation with the sector and which between them cover all acceptable capital activity if the local authority wishes to borrow from the PWLB.
-See the 'assigning capital projects to categories' section of this document for guidance on how to assign projects to these categories - ii. a short description of the main projects in each of these categories covering at least 75% of the spending in that category - d. an assurance from the section 151 officer or equivalent that the local authority does not intend to buy investment assets bought primarily for yield - 20.
+Plans will be submitted in a return through DELTA, an online data collection system run by DLUHC.
+These returns are reviewed by HM Treasury and DLUHC to provide assurances that an authority's capital programme is compliant with PWLB lending terms.
+Local authorities will be asked to provide: - a) the amount of planned new long-term (more than one year) borrowing - b) the amount of planned capital expenditure that will be financed by borrowing - c) further information about the planned capital expenditure (whether financed through borrowing or other sources) - i) how much they plan to spend in each year in each of a set of categories which have been developed through consultation with the sector and which between them cover all acceptable capital activity if the local authority wishes to borrow from the PWLB.
+See the 'assigning capital projects to categories' section of this document for guidance on how to assign projects to these categories - ii) a short description of the main projects in each of these categories covering at least 75% of the spending in that category - d) an assurance from the section 151 officer or equivalent that the local authority does not intend to buy investment assets bought primarily for financial return - 20.
 We would expect that if a local authority has committed to any significant new items of capital expenditure or removed any significant items of capital expenditure since the return was submitted, the return would no longer be current.
 In which case, the section 151 officer would need to update the section on planned capital expenditure.
-The amounts for planned new long-term borrowing or planned capital expenditure that will be financed by borrowing should also be updated if they have changed by more than 10%, or if the borrowing plans have been submitted for re-approval by the council or another delegated authority. - 21.
-The Certainty Rate returns will be launched ahead of each new financial year on 1 March and will remain open until 31 March the following year.
-Receipt of these summaries does not imply that the plans have been endorsed by HM Treasury or the government.
+The amounts for planned new long-term borrowing or planned capital expenditure that will be financed by borrowing should also be updated if they have changed by more than 10%, or if the borrowing plans have been submitted for reapproval by the council or another delegated authority.